Samuele-Caccavelli/min_find/README.md

-# min_find
+# GRADIENT METHOD

-The code implement the gredient method to find the minimum of a function.
+The code implement the gradient method to find (when possible) the argmin of a function with up to 3 variables (x, y, z).

+**ATTENTION:** If more the then this 3 variable are passed, the code throw a `mup::ParserError`.

-The executable can be me by typing
+The executable can be made by typing `make`.
-`make`.

-In the Makefile there also are two utiliteis functions:
+In the Makefile there also are two utilities functions:
 1. `clean`: remove all the object file.
 2. `distclean`: remove all object file and executable file.

-To function the code requires the call of the executable with a file name given as a parameter, otherwise an error will be given.
+Without any argument, the executable run with the default values of the parameters.

+Otherwise, other values for the parameters can be given with a json file.
+In this case the filename has to be passed as a parameter in the terminal directly during the call.

-A succesful call will look like: `./main nondefault.json`
+In this case a successful call will look like: `./main nondefault.json`

-If instead a wrong file name will be given, the executable will run anyway with the default parameters.
+Also if a wrong file name is given, the executable will run with the default parameters.

 The default value of the default parameters are:
 - dim: 2
+- myfun: "x * y+4 * x^4+y^2+3 * x"
+- mygrad: ["y+16 * x^3+3", "x+2 * y", ""]
-- init_cond: [0.0, 0.0]
+- init_cond: [0.0, 0.0, 0.0]
 - tol_step: 1e-6
 - tol_res: 1e-6
 - mu: 0.2